The Bitcoin Improvement Proposal Explained

 Key Takeaways

-• Formal Proposals: BIPs are the structured documents for introducing new features or processes to Bitcoin.
+• Formal Proposals: BIPs are the structured method for proposing changes or new features for Bitcoin.

 What is a Bitcoin Improvement Proposal?